wildpeaches/wildpeaches/src/_content/posts/2022-08-14-the-growing-gap.md

 >
 > In a narrow technical sense, the Jevons Effect *only* happens if a technology makes an *existing* process more efficient – and even then, only if demand is highly sensitive to  prices.
 But new technology oft obviates the old way of doing things entirely.
 Automobiles, for example, did not create a Jevons Effect for horse manure, despite triggering a 10,000-fold increase in freight and  passenger miles traveled.

-This may be true at a reductionist level, but on a larger scale, Jevons still appears to be valid as described by the [Khazzoom–Brookes postulate](https://en.wikipedia.org/wiki/Khazzoom%E2%80%93Brookes_postulate), which says (see *[The Jevons Paradox: The Evolution of Complex Adaptive Systems and the Challenge for Scientific Analysis](https://www.taylorfrancis.com/chapters/edit/10.4324/9781849773102-8/jevons-paradox-evolution-complex-adaptive-systems-challenge-scientific-analysis-mario-giampietro-kozo-mayumi)*)
+This may be true at a reductionist level, but on a larger scale, Jevons still appears to be valid as described by the [Khazzoom–Brookes postulate](https://en.wikipedia.org/wiki/Khazzoom%E2%80%93Brookes_postulate), which says (see *[The Jevons Paradox: The Evolution of Complex Adaptive Systems and the Challenge for Scientific Analysis (pg.
+79)](https://books.google.com/books?hl=en&lr=&id=nfHDSSqi4NQC&oi=fnd&pg=PA79&ots=PZeTdkUOr7&sig=YkFJUbtXb5NIy0O_8--z5-336bA#v=onepage&q&f=false)*)

 > that an increase in energy efficiency, as characterized at the microeconomic level, can ‘backfire’, leading to an increase in energy use, at the macroeconomic level, rather than to a reduction.